-We asked Siddhartha, as well as Devpost founder and CEO Brandon Kessler, for their tips on hosting a successful virtual hackathon for your team.
+We asked Siddhartha, as well as Devpost founder and CEO Brandon Kessler, for their tips on hosting a virtual hackathon.

 Keep the focus of your virtual hackathon narrow.
 That way, it will be easier to plan — and to evaluate later.